PDC-support/hpc-intro-retired/_episodes/01-linux.md

 * ``find`` is a very unixy program: it finds files, but in the most flexible way possible.
-* It is a amazingly complicated program
+* It is a amazingly complicated program.
-* It is a number one in searching files in shell
+* It is number one in searching files in shell.

 With no options, just recursively lists all files starting in current directory: